-To illustrate the importance of supporting arguments, consider the following example.
+Please look at the following example to show the importance of supporting arguments.
 A company is considering implementing a new software system to improve efficiency.
 The main point is that the new software system will save the company money in the long run.
 The supporting arguments could include the following:

 - Data and facts: Statistical data showing the cost savings of similar software implementations in other companies.

 - Supporting data: Research findings that demonstrate the positive impact of the software on efficiency and productivity.

 - Supporting reasons: Logical reasons why the software will save money, such as reducing the need for manual labor.

 - Costs and metrics: A breakdown of the costs associated with the software implementation and how long-term savings will offset them.

 The company can build a persuasive argument for implementing the new software system using these supporting arguments.